-Tesla CEO Elon Musk has confirmed that the company is “most likely” going to resume taking Bitcoin payment after some due diligence on the improvements in the energy mix used to mine the cryptocurrency.
+Tesla CEO Elon Musk has confirmed that the company will “most likely” resume taking Bitcoin payments after some due diligence on the improvements in the energy mix used to mine the cryptocurrency.

-During the ‘B Word’ conference, Musk said on Wednesday that there have been improvements already and Tesla will do more due diligence to confirm, but he expects the automaker will resume accepting crypto payment, reports Electrek.
+During the ‘B Word’ conference, Musk said on Wednesday that there had been improvements already.
+Tesla will do more due diligence to confirm, but he expects the automaker will resume accepting crypto payment, reports Electrek.

 “I wanted a little bit more due diligence to confirm that the percentage of renewable energy usage is most likely at or above 50 percent, and that there is a trend toward increasing that number, and if so Tesla would resume accepting bitcoin,” Musk said.

 “Most likely the answer is that Tesla would resume accepting bitcoin,” he added.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The Tesla CEO also confirmed that he has a significant personal investment into bitcoin on top of Tesla’s investment and he has smaller Ethereum and Dogecoin holdings.

 Over the last year, Tesla has been delving deep into the cryptocurrency world at different levels.

 Earlier this year, Tesla invested $1.5 billion in Bitcoin.
 Shortly after, the automaker started accepting cryptocurrency as payment on new vehicles.

 Later, CEO Musk even talked about the potential of Tesla starting to accept Dogecoin as payment for its vehicles.